BGZHU1/docs/scrift-store10.md

 $ ./push_elastic.sh -p 8888
 ```

-## Step 5: Update the cache in Redis
+## Step 5: Update the cache in Redis and Elastic Search

 **NOTE: If you are completing the scrift process for multiple stores, you only need to run Step 5 once after completing Steps 1 - 4 for each store.**